DC 5209Musculoskeletal System38 CFR § 4.71a

 A 20% rating requires: Joint fracture, with marked cubitus varus or cubitus valgus deformity or with ununited fracture of head of radius; 20.
 A 60% rating requires: 50.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Elbow, other impairment of Flail joint qualify for TDIU (Total Disability Individual Unemployability)?
+Can Elbow, other impairment of Flail joint qualify for TDIU?

-What evidence do I need to establish service connection for Elbow, other impairment of Flail joint?
+What evidence supports a higher rating for Elbow, other impairment of Flail joint?

-What is the C&P exam like for Elbow, other impairment of Flail joint?
+What happens at the C&P exam for Elbow, other impairment of Flail joint?

 Get a Personalized Rating Analysis